Southside Steps & Velum Fermentation

 Details: Outdoor seating, dog friendly outside

 Inner Groove is a microbrewery based out of Verona, which is quite a trek for me!
-So I was really excited when they opened a taproom in the City of Pittsburgh up in the Allentown neighborhood of Mt.
+So I was excited when they opened a taproom in the City of Pittsburgh up in the Allentown neighborhood of Mt.
 Washington.
-This taproom is still fairly new, having opened in May 2022 and boasts a large taproom and nice outdoor side patio.
-Although they don’t have a kitchen, there are plenty of great places to grab a bit in Allentown.
-Plus, that also means their taproom is
+This taproom opened in May 2022 and boasts a large taproom and nice outdoor side patio.
+Although they don’t have a kitchen, there are plenty of great places to grab a bite in Allentown.
+Plus, that also means their outside patio is dog friendly, as I brought a furry friend with me the first time we visited and sat outside!
+In addition to a large selection of their own beers, they also have local wine and a selection of cocktails.

 Inner Groove has been a staple in the small borough of Verona since 2019 when two couples finally realized their dream of opening a brewery together.
-Inner Groove is known for their unique styles and flavors and always has a broad range of beers on tap.
-As a nod to their name, most of their beers are also inspired by music and feature a music lyric in their names!
+Inner Groove is known for unique styles and flavors and always has a broad range of beers on tap.
+As a nod to their name, most of their beers are also inspired by music and feature a music lyric in their names.
 I love how witty some of them are!

 Inner Groove is a great addition to the Allentown neighborhood and I’m so glad that we have another brewery in our area!
+Be aware that parking is limited and the small lot off E. Warrington Ave can be a little challenging to pull into.

 Our Beer: